SasiGV/Programming-for-DataAnalytics/README.md

 ## Project Plan Check List

-### 1. Explain the overall purpose if the package
+### 1. Explain the overall purpose if the
+- [x] Complete

 ### 2. Explain the use of the "Simple random data" and "Permutations" functions
+- [x] Explain the use of the "Simple random data" function
+- [x] Explain the use of the "Permutations" function

 ### 3. Explain the use and purpose of at leave five "Distributions" functions

 ### 4. Explain the use of seeds in generating psedorandom numbers
 ### 5. References
 ### 6. Review